-Auditory hallucinations or voices are viewed as automatic thoughts that are misperceived by the client as originating from the outside.
+Auditory hallucinations or voices are viewed as automatic thoughts that are misperceived as originating from the outside.
 For some, externalizing distressing thoughts may help them cope with severe distress.
-Clients may benefit from several basic cognitive behavioral strategies including reattribution, debating the content of the hallucination (evidence for and against what the voice is saying), understanding how the hallucination might reflect some underlying beliefs, and developing coping strategies.
+People may benefit from several basic cognitive behavioral strategies including reattribution, debating the content of the hallucination (evidence for and against what the voice is saying), understanding how the hallucination might reflect some underlying beliefs, and developing coping strategies.

 “Why do you think others can’t hear the voices?”
 Re-attribution (changing the client’s assumptions and beliefs about the voices being ‘out there’).
-The aim is to allow client to see that the voices may be his/her own thoughts.
+The aim is to allow the person to see that the voices may be his/her own thoughts.

 - Discuss the client’s specific experience with voices